Marshallese language: Orthography

 Marshallese is written in the Latin alphabet.
 There are two competing orthographies.
 The "old" orthography was introduced by missionaries.
 This system is not highly consistent or faithful in representing the sounds of Marshallese, but until recently, it had no competing orthography.
 It is currently widely used, including in newspapers and signs.
 The "new" orthography is gaining popularity especially in schools and among young adults and children.
 The "new" orthography represents the sounds of the Marshallese language more faithfully and is the system used in the Marshallese–English dictionary by Abo et al., currently the only complete published Marshallese dictionary.

-Here is the current alphabet, as promoted by the Republic of the Marshall Islands.
-It consists of 24 letters.
+The current alphabet, as promoted by the Republic of the Marshall Islands, consists of 24 letters.

 Marshallese spelling is based on pronunciation rather than a phonemic analysis.
-Therefore, backness is marked in vowels despite being allophonic (it does change the meaning), and many instances of the glides /j ɰ w/ proposed on the phonemic level are unwritten, because they do not surface as consonants phonetically.
+Therefore, backness is marked in vowels despite being allophonic (it does not change the meaning), and many instances of the glides /j ɰ w/ proposed on the phonemic level are unwritten, because they do not surface as consonants phonetically.
 In particular, the glide /ɰ/, which never surfaces as a consonant phonetically, is always unwritten.

 The letter w is generally used only in three situations: